-If a DRO is the best solution to your debt problem, we'll send you the necessary forms and help you apply.
-You'll need to complete these forms and return them to our team.
+If a DRO is the best solution to your debt problem, Our third parties will send you the necessary forms and help you apply.
+You'll need to complete these forms and return them.

-Our Advisors will help you prepare your application.
+Our third party advisors will help you prepare your application.
 Before they submit this there's a £90 fee that must be paid to the Insolvency Service in full or, if you live in England or Wales you can pay in instalments.

 Other debt solutions you could qualify for:

 We can reduce your monthly payments!* Not only that but we're:

 Here’s an idea of what the process looks like: